As an IECEx accepted certification body (ExCB), ExTC can issue Certificates of Conformity for products used in explosive atmospheres.

 This is the Australian equivalent to the IECEx system, commonly referred to as the ANZEx Scheme.
-The ANZEx Scheme rules and procedures for the equipment certification program are defined in Australian Standards Publication MP87-1.
+The ANZEx Scheme rules and procedures for the equipment certification program are defined in ANZEx Certified Equipment Scheme Rules.
 Ex Testing and Certification is a member of this scheme.

-This is the scheme applicable for the European Union and many other countries accept products certified to the ATEX directive.
+This is the scheme applicable for the European Union and many other countries accept products complying with the 2014/34/EU ATEX directive.
 Ex Testing and Certification can provide ATEX certification via TUV Rheinland Germany (Notified Body under ATEX).

 ExTC is accredited by JAS-ANZ (Joint Accreditation Scheme for Australian and New Zealand) to ISO 17065 to deliver Ex certification.

 As part of our testing and certification process, ExTC will determine exactly what tests and certification conformities your product will require.